Ivan Zorin

 I joined this project with a couple of patches to improve the experience with my TS80P, but definitely have found way much more than just that, such as a lot of wonderful people & very interesting knowledge from them.
 Gained skills are (but not limited to):

-• getting familiar with STM‘based MCUs;
+• getting familiar with STM MCU family;

 • researching USB-C & QC/PD protocols;